THUNER-project/THUNER/README.rst

 or `pip <https://pypi.org/project/pip/>`__ for installation and to manage dependencies.
 First ensure either ``conda`` or ``pip`` is installed; ``conda`` is the preferred method.
 Note that THUNER depends on ``xesmf`` for regridding, which is not currently supported on Windows.
-While THUNER can still be installed on Windows systems, regridding functionality will not be available.
+While THUNER can still be installed on Windows systems, some features may not work as intended.

 From GitHub
 ~~~~~~~~~~~~